laffra/Ikke/README.md

 * Enable the feature in your settings (see above).
 * Go to a website and notice the dot appear, such as the one shown below next to Elon Musk saying "12":
 ![Ikke Settings](images/screenshot-ikke-dot.png)

-* Click on the dot to discover the 12 related items to Elon Mush (this list is different for every user, of course):
+* Click on the dot to discover the 12 related items to Elon Musk (this list is different for every user, of course):
 ![Ikke Related Items](images/screenshot-ikke-related.png)

 * You can show an Ikke Graph for this result:
 ![Ikke Graph](images/screenshot-ikke-graph.png)

 * Alternatively, any result in the list of related items can be clicked on and explored.